nadeeshafdo/bota/README.md

 ## About

 BOTA AI Assistant is a web application built using Flask that allows users to interact with a specified AI model to perform actions on their local machine.
-The application supports executing Python code snippets directly from the chat interface, with the code being executed on the server and capable of interacting with the client's machine.
+The application supports executing Python code snippets directly from the chat interface.

 ## Quick Start